Authors may choose to submit the manuscript as a single word file to be used in the refereeing process.

 An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.

 Provide 5 to 7 keywords which can be used for indexing purposes.
 Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by semicolon.
 Abbreviations should be defined at first mention and used consistently thereafter through the text.

 Highlights are mandatory for GJESM journal.
-A highlight is a concise, short phrase with no verbs conveying the core findings of your research.
-Please use 'Highlights' in the file name and include 3 to 5 items.
-The approximate length of a highlight item should be about half to one line.
+A highlight is a concise, short phraseو conveying the core findings of your research.
+Please use 'Highlights' in the file name and include 3 to 4 items.
+The approximate length of a highlight item may be within one to one and half lines.